Tuesday, September 9, 2025

 Inside the menu of The Skyline Restaurant and Terrace Lounge menu, circa mid-1960s.

-Another aspect of Skyline’s menu was the wide choice of alcohol, including (among many, many, others) burgundy, champagne, chianti, Rhine wines, sherry, vermouth, port, gin, Courvoisier, Dubonnet, brandy, vodka, and, yes, domestic and imported beers.
+Another aspect of the Skyline’s menu was the wide choice of alcohol, including (among many, many, others) burgundy, champagne, chianti, Rhine wines, sherry, vermouth, port, gin, Courvoisier, Dubonnet, brandy, vodka, and, yes, domestic and imported beers.

 People came to the Skyline to eat the finest cuisine, drink the finest wine and liquors, and pay damn well for it and the service.
 By all accounts, under the Winter’s ownership, the Skyline did just that.